jhell85/epi-pizza-place/README.md

 ## Description

-_This app will let a user select an order item (pizza, breadsticks, wings) customize that item and then add that item to your order and give a total price for the order._
+_This app will let a user select an order item then customize that item and add it to their order then update the price for the order and display the newly updated price._

 ## Setup/Installation Requirements